 There are over 1 billion goats in the world today.
 In Africa, that means there are over 14,000 goats for one lion.
-Goats, cattle, sheep and fowl play an essential role in sustaining communities all over Africa, where people rely on them for more than their meat.
+Goats, cattle, sheep and fowl play an essential role in sustaining communities all over the continent, where people rely on them for more than their meat.
 Staff writer Máirín-Rua Ní Aodha speaks to Boaz Abraham, a vet and spokesperson for Vétérinaires Sans Frontières Germany about the role of livestock globally.

 “VSF is an NGO, which means it relies on donations, funding from other organisations and the work of volunteers.
 We help people who are one way or another reliant on livestock in Kenya, South Sudan, Sudan, Somalia, Ethiopia and Uganda.”

 Boaz joined Vétérinaires Sans Frontières while completing his veterinary degree.
 He was drawn to their unique approach of combining animal health and humanitarian aid work.
 He felt he had something to contribute, he explains, “VSF is an NGO, which means it relies on donations, funding from other organisations and the work of volunteers.
 We help people who are one way or another reliant on livestock in Kenya, South Sudan, Sudan, Somalia, Ethiopia and Uganda.”
 VSF is a dynamic, flexible organisation which evolves to tackle the new problems they face.
 As Boaz puts it, “ VSF Germany was founded 25 years ago as a purely veterinary organisation.
 These days we realise that the needs of the communities we work with are complicated and we need to be versatile.
 We strive to have a long lasting impact on the lives of people we work with, so we hire experts in many fields, from engineering to conflict resolution.”
 VSF Germany is one member of a network of VSF organisations.
 Together VSF has projects in 31 countries in Africa, Latin America and Asia.
 National VSF organisations, such as VSF Germany and VSF Belgium collaborate and pool resources to maximise their impact.

 As an international NGO, VSF initially faced some hesitation from local governments and organisation.
 “People want to get to know you and see that you’re serious about helping.
 A lot of NGOs focus on people’s short term needs, ignoring bigger political and environmental influences.
 The problem is as soon as the they leave everything they set up collapses, so we understand frustration and reservation.
 We take our time and try to constantly make improvements.
 By now we are well established and respected by local groups and international bodies like the EU.
 People come to us and suggest projects, which is great because they’re better at identifying their own needs”